-At Kotn, we make every one of our fabrics from scratch, working directly with each step of the supply chain from farm to mill, to cut and sew.
-Once our cotton is picked, the raw fibres are spun into yarns and then knit into sheets of material, each using a different thread weight and knit pattern to create its unique makeup.
+At Kotn, we make every one of our fabrics from scratch, working directly with each step of the supply chain from farm to mill, to dyehouse, and cut and sew.
+Once our cotton is picked, the raw fibres are spun into yarns and then knitted or woven into sheets of material, each using a different thread weight and pattern to create its unique makeup.

 Our lightest material made from the simplest structure: the single jersey knit.
 The single knit has flat vertical lines on the right side of the fabric and horizontal lines on the reverse.
 Crafted using our most delicate 40/1 yarn, its lightweight texture is extra drapey, breezy and soft.

 Heavier than the former, but still drapey and light, our brushed midweight jersey is what makes our Essential T-shirts so essential.
 Made with our midweight 30/1 yarn, the jersey has a brushed surface, which makes each fibre a little bit fuzzy and the overall fabric incredibly soft.

 Made with a thicker 20/1 yarn, this jersey has more structure and a heavier hand, which allows the fabric to hold its shape rather than forming to your body.

 The ribbed knits most distinct feature is its faint vertical stripe, or what’s technically known as wales.
 The wales are alternating raised and lowered stitches, which form the look of a stripe, and provide a natural elasticity crosswise that make the textile perfect for tighter garments that require more stretch.
 While the wales make the fabric a little thicker than our light and midweight jerseys, it’s still soft to the touch with an easy drape.

 95% cotton with a hint of elastane, our heavyweight rib is a thick stretch fabric that flatters your form.
 With pronounced wales, it's tone-on-tone striped pattern offers subtle texture.